Atomwaffen Division: Russia (AWD Russland)

 On May 31, 2020, the group announced the formation of a new cell in Russia.
-It received military training from the Russian Imperial Movement, designated a terrorist organization by the U.S. State Department.
-United States citizens affiliated with the group were also believed to have taken part.
-Leader of the Atomwaffen Division Kaleb Cole was one of the Americans who were trained by RIM.
-The ties between Atomwaffen and RIM reached back to 2015 when Brandon Russell met with the leadership of RIM.
-Groups of Atomwaffen members trained in RIM's facilities at least around 2018 and 2020 according to the Center on Terrorism, Extremism and Counterterrorism and there was some "overlap" between the groups.
+It received military training from the Russian Imperial Movement, designated a terrorist organization by the US State Department.
+US citizens affiliated with the group were also believed to have taken part.
+Leader of the AWD Kaleb Cole was one of the Americans who were trained by RIM.
+The ties between AWD and RIM reached back to 2015 when Brandon Russell met with the leadership of RIM.
+Groups of AWD members trained in RIM's facilities at least around 2018 and 2020 according to the Center on Terrorism, Extremism and Counterterrorism and there was some "overlap" between the groups.

 BBC News Russian investigation managed to identify some of the members of the group.
 Some had previously been active in the banned National Socialist Society whose members committed 27 hate crime murders and decapitated a police informant.
 The members published a Russian language translation of Brenton Tarrant's accelerationist manifesto.
 A copy of the book was found in the apartment of Yevgeny Manyurov who was allegedly inspired by it to shoot and kill multiple Federal Security Service agents in the Moscow FSB headquarters.
-The cell maintained contact with the rest of the Atomwaffen network and affiliated militants in Ukrainian Galicia.
+The cell maintained contact with the rest of the AWD network and affiliated militants in Ukrainian Galicia.
 In July 2020 Security Service of Ukraine conducted a raid against allegedly affiliated neo-Nazis in Kyiv who operated printing presses and sold printed versions of the manifesto and other Nazi literature.
 Another raid was conducted against a group of neo-Nazis in Odesa planning to burn down a synagogue.
 Firearms were seized in the raids.
 According to the Security Service of Ukraine both of these operations were masterminded by men from Russia.

-As is the case elsewhere, AWD Russland was connected to the Russian O9A chapter.
+As is the case elsewhere, AWD Russland was connected to the Russian ONA chapter.
 The group is tied to numerous crimes, including murder, burning down a church, sexual assaults, child prostitution, possession of occult extremist material and incitement to murder due to religious and racial hatred.
 Multiple members have been arrested and one was sent to involuntary psychiatric treatment.
-On August 20, 2021, four O9A members were arrested for satanic ritual murders in Karelia and St. Petersburg.
+On August 20, 2021, four ONA members were arrested for satanic ritual murders in Karelia and St. Petersburg.
 Two of them are also accused of large-scale drug trafficking as a large amount of narcotics was found in their home.
 In October 2021 an AWD cell in Buryatia was arrested for having planned attacks against the government and migrants.
 The police seized firearms, explosives and Nazi paraphernalia from their hideout in Ulan-Ude.
-Siege was banned as "extremist material" in response to Atomwaffen's activities in Russia.
+Siege was banned as "extremist material" in response to AWD's activities in Russia.

 AWD Russland was part of a coalition of neo-Nazi groups taking part in Russian invasion of Ukraine consisting of Russian ONA, Rusich Group and Russian Imperial Movement, with some overlap.